Accelerating amorphous polymer electrolyte screening by learning to reduce errors in molecular dynamics simulated properties: Methods

 where $h_{\mathrm{gate}}: \mathbb{R}^F \rightarrow \mathbb{R}$ and $h: \mathbb{R}^F \rightarrow \mathbb{R}^F$ are two fully connected neural networks.
 The graph embedding $\bm{v}_{\mathcal{G}}$ is then used in Eq. \ref{eq:network-5ns} and Eq. \ref{eq:network-50ns} to predict polymer properties.

 \textbf{Molecular dynamics simulations.} The molecular dynamics simulations are performed with the large atomic molecular massively parallel simulator (LAMMPS) \cite{plimpton1995fast}.
 The atomic interactions are described by the polymer consistent force-field (PCFF+) \cite{sun1994force,rigby1997computer}, which has been previously used for polymer electrolyte systems \cite{molinari2018effect,france2019effect,france2019correlations}.
 The charge distribution of \ce{TFSI^-} is adjusted following ref. \cite{monteiro2008transport}, using a charge scaling factor of 0.7, to better describe the ion-ion interactions.
-All partial charges are reported in Table \ref{tab:SI-partial-charges}.
+All partial charges are reported in Supplementary Table 7.
 There are 50 \ce{Li^+} and \ce{TFSI^-} in the simulation box.
 Each polymer chain has 150 atoms in the backbone.
 The number of polymer chains is determined by fixing the molality of LiTFSI at \SI{1.5}{mol/kg}.
 The initial configurations are generated using a Monte Carlo algorithm, implemented in the MedeA simulation environment \cite{MedeA}.
 The \SI{5}{ns} long equilibration procedure is based on a scheme described in ref. \cite{molinari2018effect}.
 Once equilibrated, the system is then run in the canonical ensemble (nVT) at a temperature of \SI{353}{K}, using a rRESPA multi-timescale integrator \cite{tuckerman1992reversible} with an outer timestep of 2 fs for non-bonded interactions, and an inner timestep of 0.5 fs.
 The high throughput workflow is implemented using the FireWorks workflow system \cite{jain2015fireworks}.
+To resolve unexpected errors during MD simulations, the workflow will try to restart the simulation for 3 times and disregard the simulation if all 3 simulations are failed.

 \textbf{Calculation of transport properties.} The diffusivities of lithium and TFSI ions are calculated using the mean squared displacement (MSD) of the corresponding particles,

 where $\bm{x}$ is the position of the particle, $t$ is the simulation time, and $\left<\cdot\right>$ denotes an ensemble average over the particles.
 The diffusivity of the polymer is calculated by averaging the diffusivities of \ce{O}, \ce{N}, and \ce{S} atoms in the polymer chains.
 The conductivity of the entire polymer electrolyte is calculated using the cluster Nernst-Einstein approach developed in ref. \cite{france2019correlations}.
 This method takes into account ion-ion interactions in the form of aggregation of ion clusters,